January 15th, 2021 | My Biggest Little Achievements of 2020 — Part 2.

-The job market is chaos right now.
+The job market is in chaos right now.
 The corona crisis evoked major changes in its structure, and in the scope of competencies that are in demand right now — and it’s only the beginning, as we didn’t enter the financial crisis just yet.

 How to approach the job market and create a viable product in such conditions — as a small company and on a low budget?
-I knew that it must be something based on the intellectual property rather and something I can distribute online rather than a physical product.
+I knew that it must be something based on intellectual property rather and something I can distribute online rather than as a physical product.
 I also had a number of other personal preferences for my dream project, such as, for instance, the following:

 Something positive that lifts people.
 Something that solves very human problems rather than building a technically sophisticated gear of software that is yet another novel IT project,

 Something that is naturally interesting to me, so I can think about it when I open my eyes in the morning and when I close my eyes in the evening,

 - Something that allows me to use my analytic mind, but not necessarily requires doing higher mathematics or coding from me as I know that other people can do it better,

 - Something that is on the edge of a few disciplines, just like my own mind,

 - Something I can conceptualize and manage by myself so that I don’t need to find a co-founder straight away,